|

 own EPIRB the boat should have one registered to it as well

-We will need a
+We may request a

 crew we require be added to the coverage if it does not now cover hired

-to see a copy of the
+a copy of the boat's federal or state documentation.

 Be sure to have the